cppshizoidS/C-Cpp/README.md

 Snake_C contain a snake game writed on C language using only std libs

+Vid_To_ASCII contain a program to convert video to ASCII using OpenCV

 --------------------------------------------------------------------------------
 Used technologies:Qt5, OpenGL, Glut, SFML, STL, Std C/C++